kolenaIO/kolena/docs/metrics/rouge.md

 | **Candidate** | `The quick brown fox jumps over the lazy dog` |

 ??? example "Step 1: Tokenization & n-Grams"
-    Splitting our candidate and reference texts into n-grams, we get the following:
+    Splitting our candidate and reference texts into bigrams, we get the following:

     | | |
     | --- | --- |